 Here are some pictures of TADS being used to create and play games

 on various platforms.
-TADS lets you write and play games on many
+TADS lets you write and play IF on many

-platforms; we have some examples here from Windows, DOS, Macintosh,
+platforms; we have examples here from Windows, DOS, Macintosh,

 As you'll see below, numerous people have created versions of TADS